 But what approach works best for adolescents who self-harm?

-The study we mentioned above, “Efficacy of Dialectical Behavior Therapy Versus Treatment as Usual for Acute-Care Inpatient Adolescents,” presents evidence that one specific approach – dialectical behavioral therapy (DBT) – is an effective approach to treatment for teens who self-harm.
+The study we mentioned above, “Efficacy of Dialectical Behavior Therapy Versus Treatment as Usual for Acute-Care Inpatient Adolescents,” presents evidence that one specific approach – dialectical behavior therapy (DBT) – is an effective approach to treatment for teens who self-harm.

 Researchers examined the records of 425 adolescents who met the following criteria:

 - Hospitalized for suicidal ideation (SI), suicide attempt (SI) or non-suicidal self-injury